Tecdiary/mps-guide/v1/readme.md

   2. Account, customer and supplier transactions with opening and closing balance for the selected date range
   3. Items Report
   4. Sales Report
-  5. Purchase Report
+  5. Purchases Report
-  6. Income Report
+  6. Payments Report
-  7. Expense Report
+  7. Incomes Report
+  8. Expenses Report
-  8. Stock Transfer Report
+  9. Stock Transfer Report
-  9. Stock Adjustment Report
+  10. Stock Adjustment Report
-  10. User clock time logs
+  11. User clock time logs
-  11. Activity logs
+  12. Activity logs
-  12. POS Register Report
+  13. POS Register Report
-  13. You can request more reports at [https://github.com/Tecdiary/MPS/projects/1](https://github.com/Tecdiary/MPS/projects/1)
+  14. You can request more reports at [https://github.com/Tecdiary/MPS/projects/1](https://github.com/Tecdiary/MPS/projects/1)

 * Progressive Web App, you can add it to home on your tablet/mobile devices and use as mobile application.
 All the get requests will be cached but you need to be online to make post/put/delete requests.